|

 any part of the world.
 One can either driver into the park or

 fly in.
-Whether you are in New York,
+Whether you are in New York, California, Beijing,

-can easily combine all these together.
+combine all these together.
 See

-Meru National Park Safaris-Samburu-Masai Mara 7days fly drive Safari.
 The park has a total of 16 airstrips.
-However only 4 (Kinna, Mulika, Masanduku, Murera) are
+However only 4 (Kinna, Mulika,

-mostly used.
-Currently there are no scheduled flights into the park.
-Every airstrip has a gate to facilitate visitor entry.
+flights into the park.
+Every airstrip has a gate to facilitate

 Driving from Nairobi: